-The objective of WP8 T8.1 is that "a preliminary analysis will be conducted in respect to existing and on-going standardization relating to the requirements for age friendly environments, and the relevant standardization committees and organizations".
-Furthermore to "exploit experience and knowledge gathered through the project implementation and the realization of the pilots to support new working groups for standards and enable new roadmaps linking WoT, FHIR and other standards towards the better interoperability of health and IoT based smart environments.
+The objective of WP8 T8.1 is that "a preliminary analysis will be conducted in respect to existing and on-going standardisation relating to the requirements for age friendly environments, and the relevant standardisation committees and organisations".
+Furthermore to "exploit experience" and knowledge gathered through the project implementation and the realisation of the pilots to support new working groups for standards and enable new roadmaps linking WoT, FHIR and other standards towards the better interoperability of health and IoT based smart environments.

-Based on the overview of standards, there is good coverage of different standards in the various fields relevant for the Gatekeeper project.
-In this chapter we will endeavor to identify the needs for standards based on the interests and experiences of the pilots that are part of the project and draw some conclusions for possible gaps in the current selection of standards.
+Based on the overview of standards, there is good coverage of different standards in the various fields relevant for the GATEKEEPER project.
+In this chapter we will endeavour to identify the needs for standards based on the interests and experiences of the pilots that are part of the project and draw some conclusions for possible gaps in the current selection of standards.